demisto/content/Packs/NucleonCyber/Integrations/NucleonCyberFeed/NucleonCyberFeed_description.md

 ## NucleonCyber Feed
-- This Feed insert to XSOAR platform our,NucleonCyber,three type of indicator
+- This Feed insert to XSOAR platform our, NucleonCyber, three type of indicators:
     - Ip
     - Url
     - File(Hashes)
-- For start streaming our data to XSOAR please insert NucleonCyber api authentication details provided you by us.
+- To start streaming our data to XSOAR please insert NucleonCyber API authentication details provided to you by us.
-- if you cant see the data please:
+- If you cant see the data please:
-    - check first if insert  all the details correctly
+    - Check first if all the details were inserted correctly

-- for any question please connect us via:
+- For any question please connect us via:
     - support@nucleon.sh